petazeta/youronlineshop/README.md

 ## About

-It implements an e-commerce system.
-Ajax and WYSIWYG.
+It implements an e-commerce system (Ajax and WYSIWYG).
 It is written in PHP (As well as HTML, CSS and JavaScript).
 It uses MariaDB/Mysql (InnoDB) for a database.

 ## Installation